 - Participants will be able to identify three ways to empower families in their journey from screening into early intervention

 - Participants will be able to explain why including Deaf and hard of hearing adults and parents of deaf children in state's system of supports is important to successful child and family outcomes.

 This presentation has not yet been uploaded.

 CART transcripts are NOT YET available, but will be posted shortly after the conference

 (), The Maine Educational Center for the Deaf and Hard of Hearing/Governor Baxter School for the Deaf, firstname.lastname@example.org;

 Karen Hopkins is the Executive Director of The Maine Educational Center for the Deaf and Hard of Hearing/Governor Baxter School for the Deaf and the principal investigator of Maine's HRSA grant.
 She brings over 30 years of experience as a collaborative teacher of the deaf, special educator, early interventionist and educational administrator to her work with Deaf and hard of hearing children.
 Her work with families, coupled with her own personal experience as a Deaf adult and parent of a daughter who is hard of hearing have inspired her to create systems that empower families.
 Karen oversees early intervention and statewide educational programming for children who are Deaf or hard of hearing birth to age 22 throughout the state of Maine.
 She is active in many organizations and boards in Maine, the Hands & Voices HQ Board of Directors and is involved with international FCEI programming including the Deaf Leadership International Alliance.
+Karen is the Board President of Hands & Voices Headquarters.
 Karen's current research as she finalizes her doctoral journey is focused on perspectives of family empowerment in early intervention systems for Deaf and hard of hearing children.

 No relevant nonfinancial relationship exist.